apache/kylin/website/_docs/tutorial/cube_streaming.md

 Kylin v1.6 releases the scalable streaming cubing function, it leverages Hadoop to consume the data from Kafka to build the cube, you can check [this blog](/blog/2016/10/18/new-nrt-streaming/) for the high level design.
 This doc is a step by step tutorial, illustrating how to create and build a sample cube;

 ## Preparation
-To finish this tutorial, you need a Hadoop environment which has kylin v1.6.0 or above installed, and also have a Kafka (v0.10.0 or above) running.
+To finish this tutorial, you need a Hadoop environment which has kylin v1.6.0 or above installed; Since kylin v2.5.0, it needs a Kafka v1.0.0 or above.

-In this tutorial, we will use Hortonworks HDP 2.2.4 Sandbox VM + Kafka v0.10.0(Scala 2.10) as the environment.
+In this tutorial, we will use Hortonworks HDP 2.2.4 Sandbox VM + Kafka v1.0.2(Scala 2.11) as the environment.

-## Install Kafka 0.10.0.0 and Kylin
+## Install Kafka and Kylin
 Don't use HDP 2.2.4's build-in Kafka as it is too old, stop it first if it is running.
+Please download Kafka 1.0 binary package from Kafka project page, and then uncompress it under a folder like /usr/local/.
 {% highlight Groff markup %}
-curl -s https://archive.apache.org/dist/kafka/0.10.0.0/kafka_2.10-0.10.0.0.tgz | tar -xz -C /usr/local/
+tar -zxvf

-cd /usr/local/kafka_2.10-0.10.0.0/
+cd /usr/local/kafka_2.11-1.0.2

 bin/kafka-server-start.sh config/server.properties &

 {% endhighlight %}

-Download the Kylin v1.6 from download page, expand the tar ball in /usr/local/ folder.
+Download the Kylin, expand the tar ball in /usr/local/ folder.

 ## Create sample Kafka topic and populate data